 I’m wondering, though, if Jesus didn’t feel very much like Mighty God that first Christmas.
 If Mary felt more like every one of us who has screamed and sweated and strained to birth a child, could it be that Jesus felt like every bleary-eyed newborn desperate for food and comfort?

-For all the powerful, regal, and immortal descriptors, Isaiah 7:14 also adds this one: Immanuel.
+For all the powerful, regal, and immortal descriptors foretold of Christ, Isaiah 7:14 also adds this one: Immanuel.

 To become Immanuel—God WITH us—was to become human LIKE us, to submit to the journey of real life in a tender, mortal body so that He might save all tender, mortal humans once and for all.

 I may not have had my Christmas dream exactly how I imagined it, but I’d say being awake to the reality of what Jesus did for us by coming on that first Christmas is a far better gift.